hallettj/hallettj.github.com/_posts/2012-07-31-promise-pipelines-in-javascript.markdown

 pass the post promises to `$.when()` as though they are each a separate argument.
 The resulting promise resolves with a separate value for each post.
 It would be nicer if it resolved with an array of posts as one value.
-The use of `.pipe()` here takes those post values and transforms them into an array.
+The use of `.then()` here takes those post values and transforms them into an array.